Shayan630Mirzaei/ws_practice/README.md

-This a two-arm project with real hardware.
+This is a two-arm project with real hardware.
 Two Dynamixel XL330 series used

+all controllers from here:  https://github.com/ros-controls/ros2_controllers/tree/jazzy

+%%%%%%%%%%%
+%%%%%%%%%%%
 Three main packages are required: 1- description, 2- bring-up, 3-HW interface

 robot_description/